Self-checkouts to have te reo Māori option at Countdown

 "Our entire team is incredibly proud that not only can te reo Māori speakers now complete their shopping in their own language, but that we can use our scale and reach to help ensure te reo Māori is revitalised and used for generations to come."

-Hannifin says Countdown stores serve 3 million Kiwi weekly and employ 21,000 staff, "so we recognise the important role we have to play in supporting the revitalisation of te reo Māori and incorporating it into everyday conversations".
+She says Countdown stores serve three million Kiwi weekly and employ 21,000 staff, "so we recognise the important role we have to play in supporting the revitalisation of te reo Māori and incorporating it into everyday conversations".

 Countdown does "unfortunately get racist comments and complaints.
 We're always very clear in our responses that we don't accept that sort of feedback, that we are proud to be supporting the use of te reo and that those customers are welcome to shop elsewhere".